 •The title of your series.
 Your series could be untitled but tell me why it is untitled.

-•The concept of your series, why is it a series?
+•An artist statement.
+The concept of your series, why is it a series?
 What holds the images together?

 •What photographic category your work falls into?

 •What camera and lens did you use for each image?

 •How many images did you shoot to get your final 8?

 •Include your name, class, and time at the top of the Word Document.

 These are a few, your work may fit into more than one category!

 Criticizing Photographs: An Introduction to Understanding Images [Paperback]